 If you want to follow along with my journey, definitely join my email list.
 No spam.
 Just helpful information every once in a while.

 And if you follow me on Instagram, I’ll buy you a free corndog.

 Thanks again for reading.
 Let’s go do bigger and better things in 2019.

-Brant Reader is a digital entrepreneur with a bachelor’s degree in Exercise Science.
-He runs a portfolio of niche websites and grew a YouTube channel to more than one million subscribers.
+Brant Reader is an entrepreneur who runs a portfolio of niche websites and grew a YouTube channel to more than one million subscribers.
 He is passionate about health, fitness, building wealth, traveling the world, and helping others do the same.